kiwix/kiwix-apple-custom/README.md

 https://github.com/kiwix/kiwix-apple-custom/new/main, put the name of your app (no space, lowercase only) and add a slash at the end.

-## Description json file
+## info.json file

-The configuration of the custom app is handled using the `info.json` file which is in the custom app folder.
+The configuration of the custom app is handled using the `info.json` file which **is required to be placed in the custom app folder**.
 Take example on an already existing one if you need to create a new custom app.
 The most important fields are:
 - `about_app_url` - this is an external link that is placed in the "About section" of the application.
 Currently it is not supporting slashes, and ``https://`` is prepended to the value provided here.
 (Eg. given "about_app_url": "www.dwds.de", the final link in the app will be: "https://www.dwds.de")